nmwsharp/polyscope-docs/cpp/source/structures/structure_management.md

 The transform can be controlled in the UI via the structure's `[Options] --> [Transform]` menu.

+??? func "`#!cpp glm::mat4x4 Structure::getTransform()`"

+    Get the current transformation matrix.

+??? func "`#!cpp void Structure::setTransform(glm::mat4x4 transform)`"

+    Set a particular transform matrix.

+??? func "`#!cpp glm::vec3 Structure::getPosition()`"

+    Get the translation component of the transformation matrix, the position to which the structure's origin is translated.

+??? func "`#!cpp void Structure::setPosition(glm::vec3 vec)`"

+    Set the transformation matrix such that structure is transformed to the position `vec`.

+??? func "`#!cpp void Structure::translate(glm::vec3 vec)`"

+    Translate the transformation matrix by offset `vec`.

 ??? func "`#!cpp void Structure::centerBoundingBox()`"

     Set the transformation such that the structure's bounding box is centered at the world origin.